krd48/CS-421/Classes.md

 -------

 Members should be used to represent the internal state of an object.
-Members should always be private.
+Members should always be private and mutable (i.e. they can change).
 Members should only be modified by the methods of the class.
+If a member variable doesn't change (i.e. it's invariant), don't make it a member.
+Use a property instead.

 Methods